gradle/develocity-actions/README.md

 #### Usage

-In the GitHub workflow called to validate a pull-request, insert the `Setup Build Scan dump capture` once in each job having steps invoking Maven.
+In the GitHub workflow called to validate a pull-request, insert the `Setup Build Scan dump capture` step once in each job having steps invoking Maven.

 ```yaml
 name: PR Build